Before I started at GLAAD in 1997, I had never asked anyone for money in my entire life.

 I was far from convinced I would be any good at fundraising, but there’s nothing quite like the prospect of layoffs to teach you what you’re capable of.

 Before not too long, I actually learned to like fundraising a lot.
 I realized that people LIKE to give money to causes they care about.
-And I was lucky.
+And I was lucky that I’ve been a part of one of the debt relief programs.
 I had a handful of board members who were top-notch fundraisers.
 I also had a development director who was driven for us to be successful.
-(Maybe a bit TOO driven, mind you – see Julie’s guest post on heart monitors and staff burnout.)
+(Maybe a bit TOO driven, mind you — see Julie’s guest post on heart monitors and staff burnout.)

 And this, my friends, is the key.
 US.
 Successful fundraising happens when the Development Director and the Executive Director become an “us.”